Black Bean & Chicken Enchilada Lasagna

 - 3 cups crumbled queso fresco or shredded Mexican cheese blend

 - Chopped fresh tomatoes and cilantro

 - Preheat oven to 350°.
-Spread 1/2 cup enchilada sauce into a greased 13x9-in. baking dish; top with four tortillas, 1 cup chicken, 1/4 cup onion, 1/4 cup beans, 1/3 cup green chilies and 1 cup cheese.
+Spread 1/2 cup enchilada sauce into a greased 13x9-in. baking dish; top with 4 tortillas, 1 cup chicken, 1/4 cup onion, 1/4 cup beans, 1/3 cup green chiles and 1 cup cheese.
 Repeat layers.
-Drizzle with 1/2 cup enchilada sauce; top with the remaining tortillas, onion, beans, chilies, sauce and cheese.
+Drizzle with 1/2 cup enchilada sauce; top with the remaining tortillas, onion, beans, chiles, sauce and cheese.

-- Bake, uncovered, 25-30 minutes or until bubbly and cheese is melted.
+- Bake, uncovered, until lasgana is bubbly and cheese is melted, 25-30 minutes.
 Let stand 10 minutes before serving.

-- Meanwhile, quarter, peel and pit one avocado; place avocado in a food processor.
+- Meanwhile, pit and peel 1 avocado; place in a food processor.
 Add sour cream, lime juice and salt; process until smooth.
-Peel, pit and cut remaining avocado into small cubes.
+Pit, peel and cut remaining avocado into small cubes.